IRA Plans: Traditional IRA vs. Roth IRA

 Generally, a Roth IRA may be more advantageous if you anticipate being in a higher tax bracket in retirement.
 You can pay lower taxes now and enjoy tax-free distributions later.
 Conversely, if you expect to be in a lower tax bracket during retirement, a Traditional IRA could be beneficial by allowing you to pay less tax on distributions than you would now.

 If you don’t meet the income thresholds for a Roth IRA, consider a backdoor Roth IRA as an option.
-For more information, visit the IRS website or consult a financial advisor.
+Learn more about backdoor Roth IRAs.

 You may also like these